Corporate Responsibility page hero

 For example, climate change is a key issue for many investors.
 Our climate change team supports clients by providing products that help them measure and report on climate risk exposure, implement low carbon and fossil fuel-free investment strategies, and integrate climate change research into their risk management processes.
 These products include climate risk metrics, carbon portfolio reporting, low carbon indexes and tools to identify clean-tech and environmentally-oriented companies.
 More information on our climate change solutions.

-The sustainable investments market is increasing, and we offer products and services to support investment processes that incorporate sustainability considerations.
+The sustainable investments market is increasing.
+We offer products and services to support investment processes that incorporate sustainability considerations and our intent is to continue to expand on such existing products and services to continue to serve our clients’ developing needs.
 Products, services and insights that help investors adopt an ESG investing strategy include:

 Recent recognition illustrating our ESG influence includes:

 - First place in 13 out of 17 categories of the 2015, 2016 and 2017 IRRI Surveys including Best Firm for Socially Responsible Investment Research, Corporate Governance Research and Indices and Benchmarks.

 - Awarded the Gold Standard Data Provider from the Deep Data Delivery Standards in 2016.